Generic name: calcium carbonate and magnesium chloride [ KAL-see-um-KAR-boe-nate-and-mag-NEE-see-um-KLOR-ide ]

+Calcium and magnesium are naturally occurring minerals.
 Calcium is needed for bone formation and maintenance.
 Magnesium helps maintain muscle function and normal heart rhythm.

-Calcium carbonate and magnesium chloride is a combination medicine used as a supplement.
-This medicine is given when your diet does not provide enough of these minerals, or when they are lost through perspiration.
+Mag64 is a combination medicine used as a supplement.
+Mag64 is given when your diet does not provide enough of these minerals, or when they are lost through perspiration.

-Calcium carbonate and magnesium chloride may also be used for purposes not listed in this medication guide.
+Mag64 may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:
+Ask a doctor or pharmacist if this medicine is safe to use if you have:

+Ask a doctor before using this medicine if you are pregnant or breastfeeding.
 Your dose needs may be different during pregnancy or while you are nursing.

-How should I take Mag64 (calcium carbonate and magnesium chloride)?
+How should I take Mag64?